 - During fall and spring semesters, all field placement hours must be accrued within the confines of the semester dates.
 You cannot begin to accrue placement hours prior to the beginning of the semester, and all hours must be completed by the end of finals week for the semester.
-This requirement varies for internships during the summer semester.

 - Begin your field placement search early.
 Along with our department, students from various other departments and universities are vying for field placements throughout the community.
 Permits for field placement courses are issued on a first-come, first-serve basis.
 These courses can fill up quickly and we cannot exceed the enrollment cap in these courses.

 - All students are required to maintain professional liability insurance.
 Each student in the RMHC program is covered through the University of South Florida Health Sciences Center Self-Insurance Program pursuant to Florida Statutes §§768.28 and 1004.24.
 Such professional liability protection has limits of $1,000,000.00 per claim and $3,000,000.00 per occurrence.
 USF will maintain such insurance in effect at all times that students are assigned to a field placement agency.